 Massage ball.
 I have only recently found out about these, and bought them just a few days ago.
 They are very cheap, and you only need to take the smallest one with you.
 They are great for easing out cramps and pains all over your body.
 I saw one girl carrying a foam roller on the Camino!
 Instead, this is a much more compact alternative.

-Head tube.
-Is that what you even call these?!
-Either way, I’ve seen people travelling with these all over the world and think they're pretty cool.
+Buff/Head gaiter.
+I’ve seen people travelling with these all over the world and think they're pretty cool.
 You can use them as a scarf, head wrap, a dust protector and blindfold when trying to sleep.
 Basically, a whole bunch of things.
 Anyway, I picked one up in Santiago, what do you think?
 Pretty cool huh ...Or not …

 What You Should NOT Take to the El Camino de santiago